Garden Office Permitted Development

 Single pitched garden offices need to be sited at least 2m from any boundary under the Permitted Development rules

-Maximum height of 2.5 metres in the case of a building, enclosure or container within two meters of a boundary of the curtilage of the dwelling house.
+Maximum height of 2.5 metres in the case of a building, enclosure or container within two metres of a boundary of the curtilage of the dwellinghouse.

 If you want to place your garden office within 2 meters of any boundary i.e. your fence wall or hedge.
 It can be no taller than 2.5 meters high, in most cases, this dictates a flat roof garden office.